satish-inamdar/abap-sdk-blogs/_posts/2025-05-21-Central_Hub.md

 date: 2025-05-21
 ---

-This is a central hub for all the ABAP SDK for Google Cloud Community Blogs.
+_This is a central hub for all the ABAP SDK for Google Cloud Community Blogs._\
-A One stop shop for browsing all the stuff under the sun for ABAP SDK for Google Cloud
+_A one stop shop for reading all the blog posts for ABAP SDK for Google Cloud ...._

 # **Our Team's SAP and Google Cloud Blog Posts**

-Welcome to our consolidated list of insightful articles authored by our team members.
+Welcome to the consolidated list of insightful articles authored by our team members.
-Browse through the categories below to find blogs related to your specific interests in SAP integration with Google Cloud services via ABAP SDK for Google Cloud
+Browse through the categories below to find blogs related to your specific interests in SAP integration with Google Cloud services via ABAP SDK for Google Cloud!

 ## **🤖 AI Related Blogs**
 <table>
   <tr>
-   <td style="background-color: #1ac6ff"><strong>Blog Title</strong>
+   <td style="background-color: #9999ff"><strong>Blog Title</strong>
    </td>
-   <td style="background-color: #1ac6ff"><strong>Link</strong>
+   <td style="background-color: #9999ff"><strong>Link</strong>
    </td>
   </tr>
   <tr>